-15 November Response(para.7-9) - become ready.16 The Registry refused to assign co-counsel except 5 months before commencement of trial, and requests for co-counsel were "premature". - f) The repeated failure of the Registry to appoint co-counsel hampered the ability to prepare for trial.17 - g) A delay by OLAD in providing off-site access to the JDB prevented access to from November 2005 through the end of March 2006.
-18 - h) The volume of Rule 68 disclosures made it unfeasible to complete review and analysis of the same in time for a 10 July 2006 trial.19 - i) Lack of access to and obstruction of Serbian authorities as to documents prevented the ability to be adequately prepared for trial.20 - j) Defense faced with over 21,000 pages of Milosevic transcripts, 2,114 Milosevic Exhibits, 6,000 pages of Rule 70 material, 40,000 pages of witness material, 58,726 pages of EDS Rule 68 material, and 41,538 pages of material disclosed on CD/DVD.21 Bulk of this material not accessible until March of 2006, just a few months before trial. - 19.
-An admission by Judge Bonomy, was made at the 31.03.2006 status conference when it was stated that due to the death of Slobodan Milosevic "circumstances have changed fairly dramatically" defense counsel have argued that the earlier start date and speeding up of the trial resulting from Milosevic's death have the effect of depriving the accused of their right to a fair trial and due process.22 - 20.
-Unfortunately, despite the assurances made earlier by Judge Robinson, the efforts of the Chamber did not take into account and did not address defense concerns about the joinder and the rush to early trial and the effect it had on defense preparations. - 21.
-New Lead Counsel and co-counsel were appointed on 1.05.2006.
-Trial commenced on 10.07.2006.

-16 April Motion(para.31-33) 17 April Motion(para.2,21-25) 18 April Motion(para.42-50) 19 April Motion(para.51-55) 20 April Motion(para.60-70) 21 See, "Renewal of ans Supplement to 7 November 2005 pavkovic motion to Delay Start of Trial or in the Alternative to Reconsider and Grant Previous Motion for Severance."
+15 November Response(para.7-9) 16 April Motion(para.31-33) April Motion(para.2,21-25) 18 April Motion(para.42-50) - h) The volume of Rule 68 disclosures made it unfeasible to complete review and analysis of the same in time for a 10.7.2006. trial.
+19 - i) Lack of access to and obstruction of Serbian authorities as to documents prevented the ability to be adequately prepared for trial.20 - j) Defense faced with over 21,000 pages of Milosevic transcripts, 2,114 Milosevic Exhibits, 6,000 pages of Rule 70 material, 40,000 pages of witness material, 58,726 pages of EDS Rule 68 material, and 41,538 pages of material disclosed on CD/DVD.21 Bulk of this material not accessible until March of 2006, just a few months before trial. - 18 An admission by Judge Bonomy, was made at the 31.03.2006 status conference when it was stated that due to the death of Slobodan Milosevic "circumstances have changed fairly dramatically" - defense counsel have argued that the earlier start date and speeding up of the trial resulting from Milosevic's death have the effect of depriving the accused of their right to a fair trial and due process.22 - 19.
+Unfortunately, despite the assurances made earlier by Judge Robinson, the Chamber did not take into account and did not address defense concerns about the joinder and the rush to early trial and the effect it had on defense preparations. - 20.
+New Lead Counsel and co-counsel were appointed 1.05.2006.
+Trial commenced 10.07.2006. - Severe prejudice resulting from joinder was evident as throughout trial evidence was led as 21. to events in 1998.
+The Judgment illustrates multiple findings relating to events from 1998 of which the defense did not have adequate notice and did not have adequate ability to prepare for crossexamination.23 - 22 The Defense was forced to trial without having reviewed all the material that had been disclosed, so as to perform its own investigations and be adequately prepared for cross-examination and presentation of defense witnesses IT-05-87-A 6 Sainovic, et al April Motion(para.51-55)April Motion(para.60-70) 21 See, "Renewal of ans Supplement to 7.11.2005. pavkovic motion to Delay Start of Trial or in the Alternative to Reconsider and Grant Previous Motion for Severance."
 At para.
-7 22 See, "Renewal of ans Supplement to 7 November 2005 paykovic motion to Delay Start of Trial or in the Alternative to Reconsider and Grant Previous Motion for Severance."
+7 22 See, "Renewal of ans Supplement to 7.11.2005 pavkovic motion to Delay Start of Trial or in the Alternative to Reconsider and Grant Previous Motion for Severance."
 At para.
-3. 2106 22.
-The prejudice resulting from joinder was evident in several forms.
-Throughout trial evidence was led as to events in 1998.
-The voluminous Judgment illustrates multiple findings relating to events from 1998 of which the defense did not have adequate notice and did not have adequate ability to prepare for cross-examination.23 23.
-The Defense was forced to trial without having reviewed all the material that had been disclosed, so as to perform its own investigations and be adequately prepared for cross-examination and presentation of defense witnesses 24.
-The error resulted in prejudice in that the Chamber concluded that the parties, including the defense were given adequate time and facilities for the presentation of evidence.24 This is a misrepresentation of the pre-trial and the trial phase.
+3. 23 I/842-951 3205 23.
+The Chamber concluded that the parties, including the defense were given adequate time and facilities for the presentation of evidence.24 This is a misrepresentation of the pre-trial and trial phase.

-25. Appellant proceeded to trial with a few months of preparation compared to 3 accused who had over 3 years.
+24. Appellant proceeded to trial with a few months of preparation compared to those who had over 3 years.

-26. During trial due to joinder, the allocation of time for cross-examination as well as the total hours for presentation of the defense case had to be split among 6 teams.
+25. During trial allocation of time for cross-examination as well as total hours for presentation of the defense case had to be split among 6 teams.

-27. With the time constraints imposed by the Chamber, the defense had to dramatically reduce its witness list.
+26. With the time constraints imposed, the defense had to dramatically reduce its witness list.
+27. The full record of proceedings, respectfully, demonstrates a serious infringement of the rights of the Appellant and mandates a review of the Judgment/sentence.

-28. The full record of proceedings, respectfully, demonstrates a serious infringement of the rights of the Appellant and mandates a review of the Judgment and sentence.
-29. The gravity of the harm can be viewed by the fact that co-accused Milutinovic/Ojdanic, although superior ranking personnel to Appellant in 1999, with over 3 years of preparation, received lesser sentences, with Milutinovic being acquitted.
+28. The gravity of the harm can be viewed by the fact that co-accused Milutinovic/Ojdanic, although superior ranking personnel to Appellant in 1999, with over 3 years of preparation, received lesser sentences, with Milutinovic being acquitted.